duongnv129/ory-self-hosted/web-demo/docs/components.md

 With these components in place, you can now:

 1. Build the Simple RBAC UI (Epic 4)
-2. Build the Tenant-Centric RBAC UI (Epic 5)
+2. Build enhanced resource management features
 3. Build the Resource-Scoped RBAC UI (Epic 6)

 All the foundation is ready!